-Sometimes the best scenarios don’t work and if a shooter enters the building then the best advice to your kids that it’s alright to run and stow away.
+Sometimes the best scenarios don’t work and if a shooter enters the building then the best advice to your kids is that it’s alright to run and stow away.

-Discuss safe spots where they can hide if they isolated themselves from their class and to remain hidden until an adult or police say it’s safe to come out.
+Discuss safe spots where they can hide if they isolated themselves from their class and remain hidden until an adult or police say it’s safe to come out.

 Not only to keep quiet but teach them to remain calm because noise attracts predators.

 And will help mask his area, ideally guarding him against any dangers amid a terrifying occasion.

 Numerous lockdown drills require hiding in a bolted classroom or hiding under a desk but go with the locked class instead because sometimes the doors have no handles, so it makes entry nearly impossible.

 Shooters don’t want to waste time, so they’ll move on to open spots.

 Insights demonstrate that children who escape from the school, nevertheless harmed or not, usually survive a school shooting.

 Consequently, I’ve advised the children to escape the building by any means but if they see the shooter then run back and hide.